-The college operates a summer session consisting of two four-week terms and one three-week mini term for the benefit of students who wish to begin their college work early or continuing students who wish to take additional courses or repeat courses.
-The summer sessions also provides a trial period for academically marginal students as indicated in the admission section of the catalog.
+The College operates a summer session consisting of two four-week terms and one three-week mini-term, each meeting for five days each week, for the benefit of students who wish to begin their college work early or continuing students who wish to take additional courses or repeat courses.
+The summer sessions also provide a trial period for academically marginal students as indicated in the admission section of the catalog.

-During the summer terms, the college reserves the right to discontinue any class listed to be offered if fewer than six students register for credit in that class.
-The schedule of classes for the summer terms will be published and posted on the College's Web site approximately one month prior to the opening of the summer session.
+During the summer terms, the College reserves the right to discontinue any class listed to be offered if fewer than six students register for credit in that class.
+The schedule of classes for the summer terms will be published and posted on the College's web site approximately one month prior to the opening of the summer session.
 Interested persons may also request a copy of the summer school schedule be mailed to them if desired.
 Contact the Office of the Registrar for such requests.